-- To acquaint the students with soft and hard water types and softening methods. - To introduce the basic concepts to develop electrochemical cells, photovoltaic cells. - To familiarize the preparation of engineering materials, their properties and applications. - To impart knowledge on corrosion and its significance. - To expose to nano and smart materials and sludge-priming and foaming, specifications for drinking water, Bureau of Indian Standards (BIS) and World health organization (WHO) standards, Industrial water treatment - zeolite and ion-exchange processes-desalination of brackish water, reverse osmosis (RO) and electro dialysis.
+- To acquaint the students with soft and hard water types and softening methods. - To introduce the basic concepts to develop electrochemical cells, photovoltaic cells. - To familiarize the preparation of engineering materials, their properties and applications. - To impart knowledge on corrosion and its significance.

+To expose to nano and smart materials

+Unit- I 8L

-Unit- I WATER TECHNOLOGY
+WATER TECHNOLOGY